piwheels/piwheels/.github/ISSUE_TEMPLATE/package.md

 ---
-name: Other package issue
+name: Package issue
-about: Let us know about another issue that's related to a particular package in piwheels
+about: Let us know about an issue that's related to a particular package in piwheels

 ---